heptarch/heptarch.github.io/drafts/cone.md

 The habs are fine; small, equipment-cluttered hovels where we make tea, play Go, fight over the sound system.
 We have everything we need from the environment: purifiers to make liquid water from the silicate-dirty ice and oxygen farms to concentrate the natural atmosphere.
 We have also become very creative with soylent.
 The CO?
 Only a minor jerk.
 I'm mostly here to crush silicate rock samples and hoover fines slicked over the ice, but we all do a bit of everything: Mendez helps the xenos with linguistics; Cheng works on structural engineering; I talk to the quants mostly, did a Part III before switching to geo.
 Was it worth fifteen years of school and ten years of round trip?
 I'll tell you once I'm back in Chicago.

 Cheng is disturbed by the idea that the Folks, as we call them, mined a supernova.
 She speculates it could contain something both hot and radiative, since otherwise why use Mo?
 Mendez obsesses over visual grammars.
 I carbon date gravel and try not to think about anything, but the Pyramid is like a detective novel: you have to know who did it, and why.
 There are 122 stelae.
-Each inscription is 4913 trits long.
+Each inscription is 5711 trits long.
+Initials live in the "habitable zone" (i.e. meaning-bearing range) of subband entropy, noticeably higher than traditional hanzi.

 ## List